Now, this schematic shows a replication fork.

 The DNA-polymerase which is at the replication fork has to be handling both of those in e-coli.

 In eukaryotic cells, it's a little simpler and that there are two polymerases

 that are handling, one handling the top and one handling the bottom.

 That's not the case in prokaryotes- one is handling both.

 We see the helicase which is peeling apart the strands.

 We see the DNA polymerases that are involved and the topoisomerase which is involved in helping

 to relieve that tension ahead of the replication fork.

 The DNA ligase is coming in and filling in the pieces

-and we will see more about those in the figure coming up.
+So there's the leading strand and the lagging strand and we'll see more about those in the figure coming up.